Ricochet-Exchange/rex-bank/README.md

 Second, make the protocol work with transferring tokens for collateral and debt.
 Use a `updatePrice` function to manually enter the collateral and debt token prices.

 ### Tasks:
-- [ ] Develop support for depositing collateral and borrowing
+- [x] Develop support for depositing collateral and borrowing
-- [ ] Create a test plan for testing locally (how to deploy test ERC20 tokens to use?)
+- [x] Create a test plan for testing locally (how to deploy test ERC20 tokens to use?)
+- [x] Create video demo running on localhost

 ## Phase 3: Oracle Integration
 Finally, integrate the Tellor oracle for updating the collateral and debt token prices.

 - [ ] Update price using Tellor Oracle
-- [ ] Build Owner UI
+- [ ] Build Bank Owner UI
+- [ ] Create video demo running on localhost

 # Design Considerations